Mikhail-Nady099/Pass2Formation/README.md

 ## Overview

-This repository contains the code and resources for the research paper titled **"Pass2Formation: Multi-Receiver, Full-Team Next-Location Forecasting from Short Event Sequences in Soccer Games"** , submitted to the MIT Sloan Sports Analytics Conference (SSAC).
+This repository contains the code and resources for the research paper titled **"Pass2Formation: Multi-Receiver, Full-Team Next-Location Forecasting from Short Event Sequences in Soccer Games"** , submitted to The 3rd International Sports Analytics Conference and Exhibition (ISACE).
 The paper introduces a novel lightweight LSTM-based model that predicts the post-pass locations of all 22 players on the soccer pitch using only four prior events.
 This enables tactical analysis, counterfactual scenario evaluation (e.g., "what-if" different receivers), and integration into soccer simulation systems like video games.

 The model is trained on the PFF FC's 2022 World Cup dataset, with a baseline model trained on general matches and fine-tuned versions for specific teams (Argentina, Croatia, England, France, Morocco) to capture team-specific tactics.
 Key contributions include:
 - Accurate prediction of full-team formations (MAE around ~5.8 m ).